bahtiyartan/troia/docs/44DateOperations_.rst

 We know that TROIA handles type casting operations in background.
 This rule is also valid for date related data types, so it is possible to assign date,datetime, time, times variable any other typed variable except decimal, or assing any variable to any date data type.

-Here is a simple casting operation.
+Here is a simple code block that contains four casting operation:

 ::